 Thus, deliberately introducing noise is one way to help hold our models accountable.
 We seek to have them learn the patterns of the training data – not memorize.
 The difference is subtle.
 But models (including convolutional neural networks) are far more brittle than humans are in their ability to reason, so simple perturbations in data can yield serious unintended consequences.

-What is Noise?
+What Is Image Noise?
 Why Care?

 Noise is deliberately altering pixels to be different than what they may should have represented.
 Old-fashioned films are famous for having speckles black and white pixels present where they should not be.
 This is noise!